ZekNikZ/git-workshop/README.md

 A **Version Control System (VCS)** is a software tool that helps record changes to file(s) by recording individual modifications to files in an organized and easily-available way.
 It contains _all_ of the edits and history of each file.

-In `git`, the basic atomic unit of work is called a **commit**.
+In Git, the basic atomic unit of work is called a **commit**.
 Commits are _snapshots_ of your file structure and contents at a particular point in time (this is in contrast to other VCSs, where basic records of changes are based on _diffs_ (will be described later on)).

 Sets of commits are contained in **repositories** (**repos**, for short), which records the history of edits for a single project.
 There are two different types of repositories: **local repositories** and **remote repositories**.
 A local repository is the repository contained _on your local machine_.
 A remote repository, in contrast, is the history stored on an external machine, usually in the cloud somewhere (e.g., [GitHub](https://github.com/), [GitLab](http://gitlab.com/), [Bitbucket](https://bitbucket.org/)).
 Many local repositories (multiple computers, users, etc.) all link to usually one remote repository.
-For `git`, the local repository is stored in the `.git` folder in the project directory.
+For Git, the local repository is stored in the `.git` folder in the project directory.

-In `git`, there are four groups that a file (specifically, the changes to a file) can be in.
-The latter three are considered to be "tracked files" or, in other words, files that `git` is keeping tabs on.
+In Git, there are four groups that a file (specifically, the changes to a file) can be in.
+The latter three are considered to be "tracked files" or, in other words, files that Git is keeping tabs on.

-- **Untracked Files**: files that have not yet been recognized by `git` and whose version histories are not being tracked.
+- **Untracked Files**: files that have not yet been recognized by Git and whose version histories are not being tracked.
-- **Working Directory**: files that are being tracked by `git` but whose changes have not been staged yet.
+- **Working Directory**: files that are being tracked by Git but whose changes have not been staged yet.
 - **Staging Area (Index)**: file changes that are "staged" (ready to commit).
 - **History (Repository)**: committed file changes that are "permanent".

-## Setting up `git`
+## Setting up Git

 [Back to Table of Contents](#table-of-contents)